 There are plenty of Republicans who support Trump and a surprising number of people in the bureaucracy who know reform is long overdue.
 Some of the harshest critiques of the state you will hear come from people in the system.
 There’s also the fact that Trump is proving to be an exceptional political athlete.
 He has a knack for baiting the media in order to gain public support for his positions.
 No person has moved the Overton Window further to the right than Trump has done in my lifetime.
 It truly is amazing.

 Even so, the next year will be about the Cloud Party conspiring to undermine the Trump administration, while Trump figures out how to work around the system to undermine the system.
 His immigration order is a foreshadow of what is to come.
 Instead of looking for compromise, Team Trump will go big in order to trigger the political class and their media to overreact.
 This tends to turn off the public and thus turn the Cloud Party assets into liabilities, as we are seeing with these ridiculous protests.

 At some point, the Cloud People will shift gears, but for now, the game will be Trump picking fights and the establishment going bonkers.This gives Trump cover to do some important stuff, like we see with the H1B executive order.
 While the Cloud People are wailing about the so-called Muslim ban, they did not have time to notice the order to shake up the visa program Silicon Valley uses to screw its employees.
 This sort of cat and mouse game is how an insurgent party must use its speed and agility to overcome the establishment’s size.

-This post has already been read 10452 times!
+This post has already been linked to 10940 times!